Liu Seong Gung Fu

 Students in the Chinese-Indonesian Martial Arts Club study the various aspects of this art.
 Along with empty hand training, students learn to use a variety of weapons, including the short stick, knife (pisau), staff, machete (parang), broadsword (dao), straight sword (jian), titjiu (also known as tjabang or sai) and three-section staff.
 The training also includes hard and soft Qigong, various movement drills, constant hands-on technique practice, and forms training.
 The system’s focus is on combative effectiveness against one or more opponents, and does not have a sport aspect to it.

 For those who are interested in names and dates, Erik Harris is the head instructor for the Chinese-Indonesian Martial Arts Club.
-Erik studied this art from June 1990 to March 2005 under Sifu George Reyngoudt, and became a student of Mr. Joe Salomone in March 2005.
+Erik began studying this art in June 1990 under Sifu George Reyngoudt, and became a student of Mr. Joe Salomone in March 2005.
 Sifu Reyngoudt learned this art from a number of teachers.
 He was a student of John Furey from 1980 to 1987.
 In 1985, he began training informally with Gary Galvin, a Chuan Fa student of Grandmaster Reeders.
-In 1998, he became a student of Mr. Joe Salomone, a student of current Grandmaster Arthur Sikes.
+In 1998, he became a student of Mr. Joe Salomone, a student of Grandmaster Arthur Sikes.
 In 1999, he began training informally with Jerry Bradigan, who inhereted the Royal Chuan Fa system from Grandmaster Reeders.
-Although Erik is now a student of Mr. Salomone’s, he continues to learn a great deal from Sifu Reyngoudt whenever he visits The Academy of Chinese-Indonesian Fighting Arts in Rochester, NY.

 There are many stories about Grandmaster Willem Reeders.
 Some are no doubt true, while some may be exaggerations based on his “legendary” status.
 Grandmaster Reeders shared many stories about his family and life with his students.
 He gave each person a part of his martial arts and his life.
 Either by design or just the path of his life, these people have pieces of an elaborate puzzle.
 It has been said by his students that Grandmaster Reeders created a